iselang/num/README.md

 ## Used by/in (projects)
 `Actwu`, `NOW SIGN ASL protoype`, `HanBy`, `selhue.com`, `CDNM`, `covNav`, `sellit by selhue`, `dropBy`, `INSB`, `PallTe`, `Codeen`, `Far`, `LycheLi`, `Aftei`, `FloxUse`, `bio it`, `myURL`, `Again`, `Soiĺ`, `numOS`,`voltOs` and more..

-## License

-Num is released under the MIT License.
-See `LICENSE` for more details.

-## Contact & Support

-For issues and inquiries, reach out via [GitHub Issues](https://github.com/iselang/num/issues).

-Happy Coding with Num!

 ---

 ## NUM FAQ